 There is no indication that a protocol tortoise survey (USFWS 2019) was performed, either in the text or in the literature cited.
-We note that given CMBC's researched standards of surveying for tortoises of approximately four acres per hour, that it would take approximately 34 hours to survey a 135-acre site, which excludes peripheral surveys to detect western burrowing owl (Athene cunicularia) (CDFG 20121), which would take several more hours.
+We note that given a 30-year standard of surveying for tortoises of approximately four acres per hour, that it would take approximately 34 hours to survey a 135-acre site, which excludes peripheral surveys to detect western burrowing owl (Athene cunicularia) (CDFG 2012), which would take several more hours.
 Given that Mr. McGill completed "meandering transects" on the 135-acre site on only one day, and lacking any additional information, we conclude that the requisite protocol survey was not performed.

-Importantly, Mr. McGill's reconnaissance survey was performed on 3/25/2021, approximately 11 months after Circle Mountain Biological Consulting (2020) performed its protocol survey on 4/6/2020.
-During the April survey, two CMBC biologists spent approximately eight hours performing surveys on a 40-acre portion of the same property, encompassing a portion of APN 0625-071-04 and all of APN 0625-071-09.
-During the CMBC survey, biologists found a 90 mm desert tortoise, the carcass of an adult tortoise that died more than four years ago, 7 fresh scats deposited in 2020 by adult tortoise(s), 2 older scats deposited prior to 2020 by adult tortoise(s), 16+ fresh scats of subadult tortoise(s).
+Importantly, Mr. McGill's reconnaissance survey was performed on 3/25/2021, approximately 11 months after CMBC (2020) performed its protocol survey on 4/6/2020.
+During the April survey, two biologists spent approximately eight hours performing surveys on a 40-acre portion of the same property, encompassing a portion of APN 0625-071-04 and all of APN 0625-071-09.
+During the CMBC survey, biologists found a 90 mm desert tortoise, the carcass of an adult tortoise that died more than four years ago, 7 fresh scats deposited in 2020 by adult tortoise(s), 2 older scats deposited prior to 2020 by adult tortoise(s), 16+ fresh scats of subadult tortoise(s), and 2 older scats of subadult tortoise(s).
+Following is a diagram from CMBC (2020) depicting tortoise sign: